4-HO-MiPT

 4-HO-MiPT, also known as 4-hydroxy-N-methyl-N-isopropyltryptamine or as miprocin, is a psychedelic drug of the tryptamine and 4-hydroxytryptamine families related to psilocin (4-HO-DMT).
 It appears to be similar to psilocin in terms of onset, duration, and effects.
 The drug is taken orally.

 It acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor among others.
 The drug is closely related structurally to MiPT, 4-HO-DiPT, and psilocin (4-HO-DMT).

 4-HO-MiPT was first described in the literature by David Repke and colleagues in 1981.
 Its effects in humans were subsequently described by Repke and Alexander Shulgin in 1985 and 1997.
+The drug was first encountered as a novel designer drug by 2010.

 Use and effects

-According to Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved) and other publications, 4-HO-MiPT has a dose range of 12 to 25 mg, an onset of action of 10 to 20 minutes, a time to peak of 40 to 45 minutes, and a duration of 4 to 6 hours.
+In his book TiHKAL (Tryptamines I Have Known and Loved) and other publications, Alexander Shulgin lists 4-HO-MiPT's dose range as 12 to 25 mg orally, its onset as 10 to 20 minutes, its time to peak effects as 40 to 45 minutes, and its duration of 4 to 6 hours.
 It has an estimated typical dose of 18.5 mg.
-The drug has been described as at least twice as potent as psilocin (4-HO-DMT) at comparable doses, with 20 mg 4-HO-MiPT being subjectively stronger than 50 mg psilocin in one individual.
-However, in another person, the effects of 4-AcO-MiPT (a prodrug of 4-HO-MiPT) at a dose of 30 mg were described as considerably more modest than expected.
+Based on very limited assessment, the drug has been described as being at least twice as potent as psilocin (4-HO-DMT) at comparable doses, with 20 mg 4-HO-MiPT being subjectively stronger than 50 mg psilocin in one individual.
+However, the effects of 4-AcO-MiPT (a prodrug of 4-HO-MiPT) at a dose of 30 mg were described as considerably more modest than expected in another person.

-The effects of 4-HO-MiPT have been reported to include closed-eye visuals, vivid mental imagery, few psychedelic visuals, wave-form visuals, intense color alterations, multiple images of the same object with intense colored halos, illusory alteration of the size and distance of objects, heightening of senses, intensification and enhanced discrimination of sounds, increased sense of bodily processes such as blood flow and muscles, synesthesia of sound and sight, intense alteration in sense of time and distance, feelings of drifting in and out of the body, flight of ideas, philosophical thinking, euphoria, enhanced music appreciation, enhanced eroticism, and facilitation of love, insights, fantasy, introspection, and discovery.
+The effects of 4-HO-MiPT have been reported to include closed-eye visuals, vivid mental imagery, few psychedelic visuals, wave-form visuals, intense color alterations, multiple images of the same object with intense colored halos, illusory alteration of the size and distance of objects, heightening of senses, intensification and enhanced discrimination of sounds, increased sense of bodily processes such as blood flow and muscles, synesthesia of sound and sight, intense alteration in sense of time and distance, and feelings of drifting in and out of the body.
+Additional effects included flight of ideas, philosophical thinking, euphoria, enhanced music appreciation, enhanced eroticism, and facilitation of love, insights, fantasy, introspection, and discovery.
 Other effects included intoxication, sedation, feeling drunk, relaxation, some initial anxiety, easy to difficult verbal communication, easy distraction and annoyance by external stimuli such as light, appetite loss, and insomnia.
 Physical effects of the drug have been reported to include twitching, muscle sensations, motor incoordination, slight lightheadedness, mild vertigo, jaw clenching, and body tremors.